Scrambling Taster Day

 We love scrambling and our clients do too.
 It is mountain adventure in its purest form.
 The chance to get off the popular footpaths on to some awesome mountaineering routes leading to many of the best summits in Britain.
 Best of all, scrambling suits anyone with reasonable hillwalking fitness and a good head for heights.

 We offer scrambling courses for everyone.
 Whether you are a hill walker wanting to get off the beaten track through to a rock climber who wants to learn the art of moving fluidly over scrambling terrain.
 We can provide any technical equipment.
 All you’ll need is suitable clothing, footwear and a rucksack.
+All participants for this course must be over 16 and under 18’s must be accompanied by a parent or legal guardian.

 All our scheduled scrambling courses run in the Snowdonia National Park.
 This mountain playground is easily accessible by road and public transport.
 It also has a well established infrastructure for visitors.
 There is nowhere quite like it for convenient world class mountaineering.